Create and Edit Duration and Rates

 For TC In contracts: the voyage start date of the first linked voyage

-Index-Based Rate
+Index-Based Rate section

-In the Index-Based Rate section, you can specify a particular Index (Market Index) the TC rates should follow.
+Below this again, is the Index-Based Rate section, you can specify a particular Index (Market Index) the TC rates should follow.

-Enable Index-based Automation
+Enable Index-Based Automation

 Based on the linked Market Index's Values (MIV):